Cubeir/Vanilla-RTX-Tuner/README.md

   ![roughenup-slider](https://github.com/user-attachments/assets/fa365641-ec26-4a51-b519-c25c6af33843)

 - **`Butcher Heightmaps`**
-  Uses the colormap to make the heightmaps less refined and more noisy.
-The given number determines effectiveness (`0 = no change`, `255 = fully lazy heightmaps`).
+  Uses a modified color texture to make the heightmaps less refined and more noisy.
+The given number determines effectiveness (0 = no change`, `255 = fully lazy heightmaps).

 - **`Tune Selection`**
-  Begins the tuning process.
+  Begins the tuning process with your current settings.
 Packages are processed locally.
   Changes you make are permanent unless the pack is updated or freshly reinstalled.

 - **`Reinstall Latest Packages`**